-&lt;sup>16Note that, given the nature of our shock, which hits firms trading internationally, it is not unreasonable to assume that employees working at informal firms have zero direct exposure, as informal businesses, which tend to be smaller and less productive, are unlikely to be engaged
+&lt;sup>16Note that, given the nature of our shock, which hits firms trading internationally, it is not

 5.3 Empirical Strategy

 Now that we have measured each voter's exposure to the FTA through her earnings, we can study the relationship between these measures and voting outcomes at each voting board.
 The ideal experiment to establish causal identification would be to randomly assign exposure to voters.
 As our measure of household exposure to the FTA is highly specific, we can closely approximate this ideal scenario by isolating a component of trade exposure that impacts firms through the FTA shock, but is not a determinant of how workers select into firms.
 For instance, a highly educated worker might be more likely to work at a large exporting firm, and she might also be more likely to support free trade, regardless of her employer.
 However, this worker is unlikely to select into a firm depending on its input-output structure and how that structure interacts with the tariff schedule, conditional on other characteristics of that firm (like its size, its exports and imports, whether it is a multinational, etc.).
 Moreover, importantly, the agreement completely eliminated tariffs for more than 99% of goods, which provides a source of plausibly exogenous variation for our "shifts."
 We then consider the following specification: